DinoChiesa/Apigee-Java-Simple-Base64/Readme.md

 does not do that.
 That's one reason you may want to use this callout, in lieu of those builtin capabilities.

+Another reason is that the encoding on this callout supports base64url.

 ## Disclaimer